Android-for-Python/Camera4Kivy/README.md

 ### Overview

 Implement video data analysis by creating a subclass of `Preview` and defining two methods.
-One to analyze the frame the second to update the Preview image.
+One to analyze the frame, the second to create and annotate the Preview image.
 In general like this:

 ```python
 class CustomAnalyzer(Preview):